gitlabhq/gitlabhq/qa/README.md

 Whenever `qa:selectors` job fails in your merge request, you are supposed to fix [page objects](qa/page/README.md).
-You should also trigger end-to-end tests using `package-qa` manual action, to test if everything works fine.
+You should also trigger end-to-end tests using `package-and-qa` manual action, to test if everything works fine.

 ## How can I use it?